MatthewJDavis/matthewjdavis.github.io/_posts/2018-09-09-jenkins-ansible-playbook-from-github-enterprise.md

 ## Prerequists

-An SSH key should be stored in the Jenkins credential store for a user that has rights to github enterprise.
+A SSH key should be stored in the Jenkins credential store for a user that has rights to github enterprise.
 If the repo the playbook is stored in is private, make sure the user has at least read rights the repo.

 ## Install SSH Agent plugin